ONSgeo/geospatial-training/_docs/make_a_good_map.md

 ## Course Summary
 ### Introduction
 This course introduces users to the best practice around mapping for a statistical context.
-We'll introduce the most common types of maps used to presentat statistics, and will provide guidance on what to think about when making a statistical map to ensure you make a clean, accurate and informative map.
+We'll introduce the most common types of maps used to present statistics, and will provide guidance on what to think about when making a statistical map to ensure you make a clean, accurate and informative map.

 ### Estimated time for course
 1 hour